seekr-osint/seekr/README.md

 </p>

 ## Introduction
 Seekr is a multi-purpose toolkit for gathering and managing OSINT-data with a sleek web interface.
+Our desktop view enables you to have all of your favourite OSINT tools integrated in one.
 The backend is written in Go and offers a wide range of features for data collection, organization, and analysis.
 Whether you're a researcher, investigator, or just someone looking to gather information, seekr makes it easy to find and manage the data you need.
 Give it a try and see how it can streamline your OSINT workflow!

 Check the wiki for setup guide, etc.